Going to the Italian Riviera? Check out Rapallo to enjoy the Ligurian Sea on the cheap and with less the crowds.

 Where is Rapallo, Italy?

-Located about 5 miles south of Portofino and 45 minutes to an hour north of Cinque Terre (by train), the city offers a prime location for exploring the beautiful Italian Riviera.
+Located about 5 miles from Portofino and 45 minutes to an hour north of Cinque Terre (by train), the city offers a prime location for exploring the beautiful Italian Riviera.
 I even managed to get a direct train to Rapallo from Asti – not always an easy feat.
 Check Trenitalia for train times and fares around the area’s cities.
 Click for info on trekking from Rapallo to Portofino.

 Where to stay in Rapallo